simonthelwall/asme/README.md

 asme
 ====

+It's worth noting I didn't get a great grade for this assignment.
+It would not make a good model to follow.
+The spatial epi module grade was much better!

 Notes on Advanced Statistical Methods in Epidemiology

 1. What was the incidence rate of post-neonatal rotavirus diarrhoea in this cohort?
 Did this